Libensemble/libensemble/docs/FAQ.rst

 .. _`Python multiprocessing docs`: https://docs.python.org/3/library/multiprocessing.html

-**"Fatal error in MPI_Init_thread: Other MPI error, error stack: ... gethostbyname failed"**
+**"macOS - Fatal error in MPI_Init_thread: Other MPI error, error stack: ... gethostbyname failed"**

 Resolve this by appending ``127.0.0.1   [your hostname]`` to /etc/hosts.
 Unfortunately, ``127.0.0.1   localhost`` isn't satisfactory for preventing this error.

-**How do I stop the Firewall Security popups when running with the Executor?**
+**macOS - How do I stop the Firewall Security popups when running with the Executor?**

 There are several ways to address this nuisance, but all involve trial and error.
 An easy (but insecure) solution is temporarily disabling the firewall through